shift7-ch/katta-docs/SETUP_KATTA_SERVER.md

 ==================

 > [!NOTE]
-> This document describes how to setup Katta Server integration with a storage provider, covering:
+> This document describes how to set up Katta Server integration with a storage provider, covering:
 > * Storage providers: MinIO and AWS
 > * Mode: Static and STS.
 >